-Indicator (b) New Hanover Regional Juvenile Detention Center has not isolated any residents in the past 3 years to keep them safe form sexual assault.
-NCDPS policy addresses resident isolation requirements, including the requirement that the placement in isolation is the last resort to maintain safety.
+Indicator (b) Lenoir Youth Development Center has not isolated any residents in the past 3 years to keep them safe form sexual assault.
+The Lenoir YDC was not designed with disciplinary holding units or special management units.
+NCDPS policy does not prohibit resident isolation but states it should only be used as a last resort to maintain safety.
 Policy states, "Residents may be isolated from others only as a last resort when less restrictive measures are inadequate to keep them and other residents safe, and then only when alternative means of keeping residents safe cannot be arranged.
 Any resident isolated for the purpose of sexual abuse prevention will receive daily visits from medical or mental health staff, have access to required educational programming, and have access to other programs to the extent possible."
-There is no segregation unit at the JDC, the only way to maintain this process would be to have the juvenile move separate of the peers on the housing unit.
+There is no segregation unit at the YDC, the only way to maintain this process would be to have the juvenile move separate of the peers on the housing unit.
+Staff and administration support there are no instances where juveniles were isolated to keep them safe from sexual advances of others.